GoogleCloudPlatform/functions-framework-dotnet/README.md

 details of the new event, including some properties of the storage object.

-The procedure for running a Cloud Event Function is exactly the same as for an HTTP Function.
+The procedure for running a CloudEvent Function is exactly the same as for an HTTP Function.

-The type argument to the generic `ICloudEventFunction<TData>` interface expresses the type of data your function expects within the Cloud Event.
+The type argument to the generic `ICloudEventFunction<TData>` interface expresses the type of data your function expects within the CloudEvent.
 The data type should be annotated with [CloudEventDataConverterAttribute](https://github.com/googleapis/google-cloudevents-dotnet/blob/master/src/Google.Events/CloudEventDataConverterAttribute.cs) to indicate how to convert from a CloudEvent to the data type.
 Typically this is a type from the